-COPYRIGHT © 2011 by INTERNATIONAL CODE COUNCIL, INC.
+COPYRIGHT © 2013 by $\label{eq:copyright} \text{INTERNATIONAL CODE COUNCIL, INC.}$

 ALL RIGHTS RESERVED.
-This 2012 International Mechanical Code® is a copyrighted work owned by the International Code Council, Inc. Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed, or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying, or recording by or in an information storage retrieval system).
+This 2012 Michigan Mechanical Code contains substantial copyrighted material from the 2012 International Mechanical Code, Second printing, which is a copyrighted work owned by the International Code Council, Inc. Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed, or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying, or recording by or in an information storage retrieval system).
 For information on permission to copy material exceeding fair use, please contact: Publications, 4051 West Flossmoor Road, Country Club Hills, IL 60478.
 Phone 1-888-ICC-SAFE (422-7233).